tonykhaov/entretiens-technique/senior/integration-hub/README.md

   - "Learn more" if it doesn't
 - Primary "Create" button

-### 3. Connector Details Modal
+### 3. Filtering by Environment

-On clicking "See instances" or "Learn more", show a modal with:

-- Connector name and description
-- List of instances, grouped by environment
-- "Create instance" button
+- Selecting an environment should filter connectors data accordingly

 ### 4. Create Instance Modal

-On clicking "Create" or "Create instance", show a modal with:
+On clicking "Create", show a modal with:

 - Connector name and icon
 - Form including:
-  - Environment select (defaults to current selection)
+  - Environment radio buttons (with the selected environment as default.
+When `All` is selected, environment should be the first proposition)
   - Instance name input
   - Dynamic fields from the connector's `configs`
   - Submit button
 - On submission, the instance should be created, the modal should close and the instance should be included in the list of all instances.

-### 5. Environment Selector (part 2)
+### 5. Connector Details Modal

-- Selecting an environment filters connector data accordingly
-- The selected environment should persist on page reload
+On clicking "See instances" or "Learn more", show a modal with:

+- Connector name and description
+- "Create instance" button
-- Connector Details Modal should adapt based on the selected environment: only show instances for the selected environment
+- It should adapt based on the selected environment: only show instances for the selected environment and hide the others
+- When `All` is selected, show all instances for all environments

 ## Evaluation Criteria